lagurus/userland/README.md

 Note: file raspibgs.cfg must be in directory where is raspibgs executed!

-For built without OpenCV - modify host_applications/linux/apps/raspicam/CMakeLists.txt and remove following line: add_definitions(-D_D_USE_OPENCV)
+For built without OpenCV - modify file "host_applications/linux/apps/raspicam/CMakeLists.txt" and remove following line: add_definitions(-D_D_USE_OPENCV)
-In this case doesn't work motion detection!
+But in this case doesn't work motion detection!

-Most time consuming part is taken data from GPU and prepare them for OpenCV which locate object in the scene, this can be defintely also made by GPU but now it will need more research.
+Most time consuming part is taken data from GPU and prepare them for OpenCV which locate object in the scene, this can be defintely also made by GPU I will try it in some later versions.